Diapers Keep Slipping – What Can I Do?

 Photo by @ablondegirlsjourney

-Good diapers should protect clothing and make your family's day easier.
-It's all the more frustrating when the diapers always slip and then leak.
-This can happen both during a lot of movements during the day and at night.
-The latter is of course particularly unpleasant, since often not only the baby's clothes but also the bedsheet has to be changed.
+Good diapers should protect clothing and make the day easier for you as a family.
+It's all the more annoying when the diapers keep slipping and then leak.
+This can happen both during a lot of movement during the day and at night.
+The latter is particularly unpleasant, as often not only the baby's clothes but also the bed sheet need to be changed.

 Why do diapers slip?
-Diapers that slip usually have two causes: the wrong size or a poor fit.
-When choosing the right diaper, you always have to ensure that it fits your child's weight and body shape.
+Slipping diapers typically have two causes: the wrong size or a poor fit.
+When choosing the right diaper, you must always ensure that it matches your child’s weight and body shape.

-In this article, you will find out why diapers always slip and what you can do about it.
-We will also introduce you to a diaper that is not only a perfect fit but also sustainable and super easy to use.
+In this article, you'll learn why diapers keep slipping and what you can do about it.
+Additionally, we introduce a diaper that not only fits perfectly but is also sustainable and super easy to use.

-Basically, there are two reasons responsible for the slipping of diapers:
+Essentially, there are two reasons responsible for the slippage of diapers:

 - The size of the diaper